 Protection from Daytime Cold

 Don’t forget to always have a covered area that your goats and chickens (or other farm animals!) can access during the day when needed.
 During times of extreme cold, wind, rain, or snow, the goats have constant access to the fully enclosed goat house OR the partially enclosed lean-to area.
 The chickens are also always able to access the chicken run and/or coop to escape the weather when needed.
+Aren’t there so many factors to consider when winter on the farm arrives?!

 I hope these tips help you while preparing for winter on the homestead!
 I’ll see ya back on the blog next week, but you can check in with us on Instagram over the weekend too 😉